-We asked award-winning journalist, David Aaronovitch, to comment on his current work and ideas that have influenced him…
+In 2009 we asked award-winning journalist David Aaronovitch to comment on his current work and ideas that have influenced him…

 Which of your own ideas have you been thinking about most recently?

 I have a dozen or so ideas roiling around at the moment, partly as a result of the series of crises we’re enjoying.
 Really big ideas, too.
 But vague!
 I’m also becoming fascinated by the tide of research, some of it remarkably shoddy, which we’re showered these days.